FrediKats/VkLibrary/README.md

 The first thing you need to do in order to get application id and access token is to register a VK application.
 Go to <a href="https://vk.com/apps?act=manage">my apps</a> section and select "Create an application".
 After you'r done with it, you will find app id and client secret code in application's settings section.
 More detailed instructions can be found <a href="https://vk.com/dev/manuals">here</a>.

 ## Initializing the Library
-Now we can initialize the library.
-Here is the simpliest way to do this:
 ```csharp
 var vk = new Vkontakte(1234567, string.Empty);
 ```
-We only need to specify application ID received on previous step and optionally application secret code.
-If you are not going to use direct auth or any other methods from secure API section, you may use string.Empty as the second argument to quickly get started.
+Use your app's secret code instead of ```string.Empty``` if you are going to work with secure API section.

 # Authentication using OAuth
 As we already know, most methods require a valid access token.
 To get that token using <b>OAuth</b>, show a WebView-like control to a user, navigate him to authentication page and handle future redirects.
 More info can be found <a href="http://vk.com/dev/auth_mobile">in official docs</a>.

-## Example
 Here is a small instruction on how to get things done using UWP.
 Imagine we have a XAML-declared WebView control named <b>BrowserView</b>.
 Firstly we build an OAuth url and launch it using preffered ScopeSettings.
 Secondly we navigate our WebView control to url we've just built:
 ```csharp
 var url = vk.OAuth.GetAuthUrl(ScopeSettings.CanAccessMessages, AuthDisplayType.Mobile);